HL7/us-safr/input/pagecontent/usecases.md

 #### Use Case #2: Emergency Response Coordination for Natural Disaster Evacuations

 **Scenario**
-In response to an approaching hurricane on the Texas coastline, state emergency management and health departments plan for hospital evacuations and patient redistribution to inland facilities.
+In response to an approaching hurricane on the Texas coastline, local and state emergency management and health departments plan for hospital evacuations of patients to inland facilities.

 **Facility/Hospital-Level Use**

 **1. Resource Mobilization and Preparedness**
-- Coastal hospitals report real-time bed availability and anticipated needs using US SAFR, enabling inland hospitals to prepare and allocate space in advance.
+- Coastal hospitals report real-time bed availability and anticipated needs using US SAFR to local and state officials, enabling inland hospitals to prepare and allocate resources in advance.

 **2. Evacuation Logistics**
 - Real-time data supports collaboration with EMS and transport services, identifying available ICU and specialty care beds at inland facilities for safe patient transfers.